willkee/CampBnB/README.md

 ## Description

 CampBnB is based off of AirBnB for users to list their spots or make bookings at existing spots on the platform.
-Users may also choose to leave a rating or review at any of the existing spots.
+Spots may be edited or deleted by the owner of the spot as well.
+In a future development, users may also choose to leave a rating or review at any of the existing spots.

 <br>